-Introduction: It is well established that venous thromboembolism (VTE) is the most common preventable cause of death in the hospital setting, accounting for 5-10% of fatalities.1-4 Furthermore, VTE is not restricted to the inpatient setting with several studies showing VTE frequently occurring post hospital discharge.5-7 Despite the existence of guidelines for VTE prophylaxis in both medical and surgical patients,8 medical centers worldwide continue to show elevated incidence rates of VTE.^{1,9-12} This may be attributed to a significant gap between actual clinical practice and recommendations.13-14 This review will highlight this alarming problem with emphasis on the Middle East region.
+Introduction: It is well established that venous thromboembolism (VTE) is the most common preventable cause of death in the hospital setting, accounting for 5-10% of fatalities.
+Furthermore, VTE is not restricted to the inpatient setting with several studies showing VTE frequently occurring post hospital discharge.
+Despite the existence of guidelines for VTE prophylaxis in both medical and surgical patients, medical centers worldwide continue to show elevated incidence rates of VTE.
+This may be attributed to a significant gap between actual clinical practice and recommendations.
+This review will highlight this alarming problem with emphasis on the Middle East region.

-Results from The ENDORSE Study: The Epidemiologic International Day for the Evaluation of Patients at Risk for VTE in the Acute Hospital Care Setting (ENDORSE) study was a cross-sectional survey that assessed the adherence to the guidelines across 32 countries in 5 continents.14 The study showed considerable variation among countries, with adherence to guidelines ranging from 0.2% to 92% for surgical patients and 3% to 70% for medical patients.
-The 2004 American College of Chest Physicians (ACCP) guidelines were used to stratify patients for VTE risk and need for anticoagulation.14
+Results from The ENDORSE Study: The Epidemiologic International Day for the Evaluation of Patients at Risk for VTE in the Acute Hospital Care Setting (ENDORSE) study was a cross-sectional survey that assessed the adherence to the guidelines across 32 countries in 5 continents.
+The study showed considerable variation among countries, with adherence to guidelines ranging from 0.2% to 92% for surgical patients and 3% to 70% for medical patients.
+The 2004 American College of Chest Physicians (ACCP) guidelines were used to stratify patients for VTE risk and need for anticoagulation.
+The 2004 American College of Chest Physicians (ACCP) guidelines were used to stratify patients for VTE risk and need for anticoagulation.

-The compliance with the ACCP guidelines was only assessed in terms of the type of prophylaxis used, with dosing and duration not taken into account because of the differences in dosing recommendations across countries, and because of the cross-sectional nature of the study.14 According to the study, the most common VTE risk factors are chronic pulmonary disease and chronic heart failure for medical patients, and obesity patients.14 Complete and partial for surgical (immobilization immobilization with bathroom privileges), and admission to an intensive care unit were the most common risk factors for post-discharge VTE in both medical and surgical patients.14
+The compliance with the ACCP guidelines was only assessed in terms of the type of prophylaxis used, with dosing and duration not taken into account because of the differences in dosing recommendations across countries, and because of the cross-sectional nature of the study.
+According to the study, the most common VTE risk factors are chronic pulmonary disease and chronic heart failure for medical patients, and obesity for surgical patients.
+Complete and partial immobilization (immobilization with bathroom privileges), and admission to an intensive care unit were the most common risk factors for post-discharge VTE in both medical and surgical patients.14